Table Of Content

 Any offensive, inappropriate or unprofessional photos could diminish your personal reputation and professional image, and should be removed from Google promptly.
 These might include:

-Of course there are many more kinds of photos that could diminish your online image, or do damage to your personal online reputation, and should therefore be removed from Google permanently.
-You'll need to use your own personal judgement, and may want to seek out the opinion of a friend or family member to decide which photos should be removed from Google.
+Of course there are many more kinds of photos that could diminish your online image, or do damage to your personal reputation, and should therefore be removed from Google permanently.
+You’ll need to use your own personal judgement, and may want to seek out the opinion of a friend or family member to decide which pictures of you on Google diminish your personal brand.

-How to remove an embarrassing image from Google Search and delete it off the Internet
+How get an image removed off Google Search and the Internet

 Once you’ve audited your Google Images SERPs, and identified photos that you don’t want showing up when people search for you, it’s time to take action to get these photos off Google.
 There are a few approaches one can take to remove photos from Google, outlined below.

-Option 1: Remove the picture from the publishing website, then request that Google remove the deleted image from search results
+Remove the picture from the source website and ask search engines to remove the deleted image from search results

 Delete the picture yourself